iamvivek1/frontend_vishuayurvedic/README.md

 ## 🤝 Contributing

+### Code Contributions
 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+### Adding Screenshots
+1. Take high-quality screenshots of the website
+2. Save them in the `screenshots/` folder with descriptive names
+3. Update the README.md to reference new screenshots
+4. Follow the naming convention in `screenshots/README.md`
+5. Submit a pull request with your screenshots

+### Screenshot Guidelines
+- Use consistent browser and device sizes
+- Capture different sections and responsive views
+- Ensure good lighting and clarity
+- Include both desktop and mobile views
+- Name files descriptively (e.g., `hero-section-desktop.png`)

 ## 📄 License